mike-hewitson/seven-databases/riak/README.md

 https://github.com/basho/riak-client-tools/tree/master/devrel

-This is installed in the vagrant home, under Projects/basho/dervrel

 A development cluster is automativally built for you, with four nodes.
 To check, test etc, follow the instructions below:

-Check
+Check installation of cluster
 ```
+$ cd Projects/basho/riak/dev
-$ cd dev;ls
+$ cd ls
 ```
+You should see dev1, dev2 etc

 Start
 ```